vsheg/intermediate-ml/2c-quantile/index.typ

 This statistical efficiency trade-off is a necessary cost of gaining robustness to outliers and insights into the complete conditional distribution.

-#note[
-  The variance of the quantile regression estimator is larger than that of OLS, especially for extreme quantiles.
-]

 = Robustness of quantile regression